 WARNING: People with kidney disease or severe heart disease (such as high-grade atrioventricular block) should not take magnesium or potassium unless under the direct advice of a physician.

-Pept-ACE from Natural Factors contains a purified mixture of small peptides (proteins) derived from muscle of the fish bonito (a member of the tuna family).
+Bonito peptides refers to a purified mixture of small peptides (proteins) derived from muscle of the fish bonito (a member of the tuna family).
 Basically, these peptides work to lower blood pressure by inhibiting ACE (angiotensin converting enzyme).
 This enzyme converts angiotensin I to angiotensin II, which is a compound that increases both the fluid volume and the degree of constriction of the blood vessels.
 If we use a garden hose model to illustrate the pressure in your arteries, the formation of angiotensin II would be similar to pinching off the hose while turning up the faucet full blast.
 By inhibiting the formation of this compound, anti-ACE peptides relax the arterial walls and reduce fluid volume.
-The peptides in Pept-ACE exert the strongest inhibition of ACE reported for any naturally, occurring substance available.
+The bonito peptides exert the strongest inhibition of ACE reported for any naturally, occurring substance available.

 If after 2 months if there is no change or blood pressure remains above normal, go to Level 2 Support.